 OAK TO SMOKE

-Last spring we sent Ramiro Herrera (our Master Cooper) to France to build our first 50 barrels in time for the 2014 harvest.
+We sent Ramiro Herrera (our Master Cooper) to France to build our first 50 barrels in time for the 2014 harvest.
 We got to taste the results of that last month during our first-ever Caldwell Cooperage barrel tasting trial, where Marbue, Ramiro, our French coach Alban Petiteaux and I tasted through dozens of lots broken down by variety, clone, vineyard block and barrel treatment.
 The results were pretty mindblowing, and I feel like I can finally say we’re on to something pretty special here.

-Before we could even start trying to find wood for our barrels last year, we had to have a sense of what we were looking for in the way of flavor profiles.
+Before we could even start trying to find wood for our barrels the next year, we had to have a sense of what we were looking for in the way of flavor profiles.
 That meant tracking down oak from the right forest, with precisely the right curing time and toast.
 With demand for really good French oak as insane as it is, we realized we needed someone in the business that could help us find what we needed.
 Enter Alban Petiteaux, one of the most respected wood guys in the industry.

 “After talking with Ramiro and John and Marbue, I knew we were going for something in the spirit of Haut-Brion – something that has rounded flavors of freshly baked brioche and soft clove spice.
 These are flavors you can only get from very special mature oak harvested from one of the very classic French state forests.
-We needed slow growth Quercas Petrea harvested at the perfect time, then milled to exact specifications and aged for a minimum of two years with waterings.
+We needed slow-growth Quercus petraea harvested at the perfect time, then milled to exact specifications and aged for a minimum of two years with waterings.
 Given the demand for oak of this quality, finding the right, highest quality oak was the first challenge.
 It takes 200 years to grow one of these trees, and the finest trees are often already spoken for and purchased at the state auctions by the large cooperages.
 Thankfully I was able to track down wood that I thought would work well.
 But that was only the first challenge.

 – Alban Petiteaux

-Who is Alban Petiteaux?
+Who Is Alban Petiteaux?

 Founder, Oenowood International